- Nov 18

-Kitchen food scrap pails were delivered to the doorstep of each single-family residence and to the managers of apartment properties.
+Kitchen food scrap pails were delivered to the doorstep of each single-family residence and to the managers of apartment properties in 2016.

 To make collection easier, line your pail with newspaper, junk mail or a compostable bag.
 The vented lid helps prevent odors while you are collecting food scraps, but after emptying, it's a good idea to wash out your pail (the kitchen pails are dishwasher safe).
 Spray with vinegar or sprinkle with baking soda to control odors when necessary